kovacsandre/GPIOdaemon/README.md

 using GPIOs.
 With an initial message the client may select from the group of interest eg. interrupts
 * Update for the newer *libgpiod*

+## Hardware

+In theory the code is hardware independent but up to now I only tested on OPI Lite2 (Allwinner H6) and OPI Zero (Allwinner H2).
+If you tested with another hw or you found bugs feel free to contact me or make a request.